junxit/us-congress-bills-113/metadata.md

 - 2014-03-06 — Placed on the Union Calendar, Calendar No. 279.
 - 2014-03-06 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-375.
 - 2014-03-06 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-375.
+- 2014-03-11 — Considered under suspension of the rules. (consideration: CR H2264-2266)
+- 2014-03-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+311.
+- 2014-03-11 — Mr. Crawford moved to suspend the rules and pass the bill. (consideration: CR H2264)
+- 2014-03-11 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2264-2265)
+- 2014-03-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2264-2265)